nitishparkar/nitishparkar.github.io/_posts/2023-11-15-getting-started-with-investing-in-india.md

 ## Asset allocation

-Once you have determined your goals, the next step is deciding what asset classes you want to invest in and what percentage for each class.
-[This 2-part article from](https://www.capitalmind.in/2020/06/how-to-think-about-asset-allocation-in-india-part-1/) Capitalmind does an excellent job of explaining it in detail.
+Once you have determined your goals, the next step is to decide what asset classes you want to invest in and what percentage for each class.
+[This two-part article from](https://www.capitalmind.in/2020/06/how-to-think-about-asset-allocation-in-india-part-1/) Capitalmind does an excellent job of explaining it in detail.
 If you would rather not go into the details right now, here is a simpler version: There are two main asset classes - Equity and Debt.
-Equity is more volatile than Debt and you would typically use a mix of both in your portfolio.
+Equity provides capital growth but is risky, Debt offers capital preservation and is more stable than Equity.
+You would typically use a mix of both in your portfolio.

-To get started, you can subtract your age from 100 and the resulting number becomes your Equity percentage.
-So if you are 30 years old, you can put (100 - 30 =)70% of your investment amount into Equity and the rest in Debt.
-For Example, if you were to invest 10000 per month, you would put 7000 in Equity and 3000 in Debt.
+The easiest way to determine your asset allocation ratio is to subtract your age from 100; the resulting number becomes your Equity percentage.
+So, if you are 30 years old, you can allocate 70% (100 - 30 = 70) of your investment amount to Equity and the rest to Debt.
+For example, if you plan to invest ₹10,000 per month, you would put ₹7,000 in Equity and ₹3,000 in Debt.

 ## Rebalancing

 Since different instruments grow at a different rate, sooner or later your asset allocation will diverge from the desired.
 So you will have to take some money out from one asset class that has grown faster and put it into the other one that has grown slower.
 This is called rebalancing.
 This will prevent your money from getting concentrated into riskier assets.

-Typically, you would rebalance once a year (rebalance frequency).
-So if at the end of the first year, you had 1.4L in Equity and 40k in Debt, you would have 1.8L total.
-As per 70:30 Equity:Debt split it should have been 1.26L:54k.
-So take out 14k from equity and invest it into Debt.
+Typically, you would rebalance once a year, this is called rebalance frequency.
+Let's assume an asset allocation of 70:30 between Equity and Debt.
+If, at the end of the first year, you had ₹1.4L in Equity and ₹40K in Debt, you would have ₹1.8L total.
+According to your asset allocation, it should have been ₹1.26L in Equity and ₹54K in Debt.
+Therefore, you would need to transfer ₹14K from Equity to Debt.

 ## Mutual funds